Can Saltwater Rinse Heal Gum Infection? What You Need to Know Before Trying It

 Incorporating saltwater rinses into your oral care routine can be beneficial, but they should complement, not replace, daily brushing and flossing.

-Use fluoride toothpaste and a soft-bristled toothbrush to clean your teeth twice a day, and floss to remove food particles and plaque between teeth.
+Use fluoride toothpaste and a soft-bristle toothbrush to clean your teeth twice a day, and floss to remove food particles and plaque between teeth.

 Antimicrobial mouthwashes can also be helpful in reducing bacteria that cause gum infections.